PeterKamm/Environmental-Citizen-Sensor-Station-FIfF-DSEE/README.md

 In 2022 the development of the prototype was founded by DSEE https://www.deutsche-stiftung-engagement-und-ehrenamt.de/

-In 2022 we developed the prototype and now we are testing and continue to develop it.
+In 2022 we developed the prototype and now we are testing more sensors and continue to develop it.

 We want to provide an open / open source, flexible Sensor Station for Environmental-Citizen-Sensoring and -Science without vendor-lock-in or datalink to producers.